What immunosuppressed patients should know about the coronavirus vaccines

 I’m immunocompromised.
 Will the vaccines work for me?

-No one knows yet for certain, and it will likely depend on a number of factors — the individuals, the illnesses and which immune-suppressing treatments are involved in their care.
+No one knows yet for certain, and it will probably depend on a number of factors: the individuals, the illnesses and which immune-suppressing treatments are involved in their care.

 U.S. clinical trials did not specifically study the effectiveness of the coronavirus vaccines in people with compromised immune systems, so there is not yet conclusive data to show how they will ultimately respond.

-But emerging research seems to suggest it will be a mixed bag — that though some immunocompromised individuals may make antibodies, others may not.
-And for those who do, it is not known whether the antibodies will be effective at neutralizing SARS-CoV-2, what level of antibody will be needed to protect against infection or how long the antibodies will last.
+But emerging research seems to suggest it will be a mixed bag — that although some immunocompromised individuals may make antibodies, others may not.
+And for those who do, it is not known whether the antibodies will be effective at neutralizing SARS-CoV-2 (the virus’s official name), what level of antibody will be needed to protect against infection or how long the antibodies will last.

-Many of these questions remain unanswered for the general population as well.
+Many of these questions remain unanswered for the general population, too.

 Ghady Haidar, an infectious-diseases physician at the University of Pittsburgh Medical Center who specializes in organ transplant recipients, said he and his team studied immune responses in blood-cancer patients who received both doses of one of the FDA-authorized messenger-RNA vaccines and discovered that 46 percent of them did not produce any antibodies against covid-19.